davixdedem/StarlinuX/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- PRIVACY POLICY -->
-## Privacy Policy for Pi Starlink
+## Privacy Policy<br>

 Pi Starlink is dedicated to safeguarding your privacy.
-This Privacy Policy outlines how we handle your personal information when you use our mobile application (*com.magix.pistarlink*).
+This Privacy Policy outlines how we handle your personal information when you use our mobile application (*com.magix.pistarlink*).<br>

-**Information We Collect**
+**Information We Collect**<br>

 When you use our App, we do not collect any personal information.
-Specifically, we do not gather:
+Specifically, we do not gather:<br>

 - Personal Information: No collection of names, email addresses, or contact information.<br>
 - Device Information: No data regarding your device, such as the operating system or hardware model.<br>